djpiper28/djpiper28/README.md

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=djpiper28&theme=dark&layout=compact)](https://github.com/anuraghazra/github-readme-stats)

 ## Student at Royal Holloway University of London
-Doing Computer Science (Information Security) as an embedded masters degree.
+Doing Computer Science (Information Security) as a bachelor's degree.

 ## Languages
 These are the langs I know and, in order of my preference of using them.